 - University of California - Los Angeles

-- Banner Children’s Hospital (Affiliated with University of Arizona)
+- Banner Children's at Desert (Affiliated with University of Arizona) - Phoenix Metro Area

 - Stanford University (CPAE/PANS Research Partner)